 It’s devastatingly good looking.
 Though beauty is more than skin deep, every angle of the BRZ deserves a second look.
 An authentic sports car experience with a rear-wheel drive configuration, an aggressive front end, shapely fender flairs, hunched stance, and overall aerodynamic shape, the BRZ is impossible to resist.
 Then, add on eye-catch and lightweight 17″ aluminum alloy wheels, the standard “shark fin” antenna, signature C-shaped LED accent lights, and the classic World Rally Pearl Blue paint job, and you send a clear message that this fast and explosive shark of a car is ready to pounce at any moment.

 Subaru BRZ Interior

 It’s performance with a purpose.
 You wouldn’t call the BRZ’s interior “plush.”
 No, it’s designed to put you closer to the road, not set you apart from it with overly soft seating or other distractions.
 Its ultra-low seating position and supportive sport seats put you in position for a memorable drive.
 If you’re getting the cockpit image, that’s exactly what Subaru is going for, with stripped down dash controls, set off against corrugated metal.
-The tS trim level also gets a welcome 7-inch touchscreen that features improved functionality, integrated navigation, and Android Auto and Apple CarPlay compatibility.
+It also receives a welcome 7-inch touchscreen that features improved functionality, integrated navigation, and Android Auto and Apple CarPlay compatibility.
 And just because it’s built for performance doesn’t mean that comfort is forgotten.
-It offers room for four, premium upholstery or leather and Alcantara seating surfaces, folding rear seatbacks and ample trunk space—because forget compromise.
+It offers room for four, premium upholstery or leather seating surfaces, folding rear seatbacks and ample trunk space—because forget compromise.